Public Liability Lawyers in Cairns

 To claim compensation for a public place injury, you must lodge a Notice of Claim with the owner.
 In most cases, this also includes their public liability insurer.

 The Notice of Claim must be in the approved form.
-It is critical that the information in the Notice of Claim and the technical aspects of injury claim, including the details of negligence, are completed accurately from the outset.
+Accurately filling out the Notice of Claim and injury claim details is essential.
+This includes providing information about negligence right from the start.

 Failure to complete a Notice of Claim correctly and/or provide adequate detail and technical information can negatively impact your compensation claim.